mncrowe/QGDipoles.jl/docs/src/Installation.md

 * QuadGK (v2.9.4)
 * SpecialFunctions (v2.4.0)
 * CUDA (v5.4.3)
+* RecipesBase (v1.3.4)

-The specified versions are confirmed to work and earlier versions may also work.
+The specified versions are confirmed to work and earlier/later versions may also work.
 These packages will be automatically installed with QGDipoles.jl and do not need to be added seperately.